caarmen/TestAlarmManager/README.md

 Summary:
 --------
-Alarms are not scheduled at the proper time in the following cumulative conditions:
+Alarms are not scheduled at the proper time in the following cumulative conditions.
+Note that the alarms are actually scheduled BEFORE the expected time, whether ```set``` or ```setExact``` are used, which is against [the documentation of the AlarmManager class] (http://developer.android.com/reference/android/app/AlarmManager.html#set%28int,%20long,%20android.app.PendingIntent%29).

+The conditions:
 * The alarm is scheduled in the future at 600 seconds [1] AND
 * The applicationId does NOT contain the word "alarm"